Kethsar/ytarchive/README.md

 		Keep the final stream audio and video files after muxing them instead of deleting them.

+	--members-only
+		Only download members-only streams.
+Can only be used with channel URLs such as /live, /streams, etc, and requires cookies.
+		Useful when monitoring channels and you only want membership streams.

 	--merge
 		Automatically run the ffmpeg command for the downloaded streams when manually cancelling the download.
 You will be prompted otherwise.